 What is PRP Therapy?

 PRP stands for Platelet Rich Plasma, which is a new type of non-surgical treatment for sports medicine and other types of injuries.
-Platelet rich plasma is blood that has been specially prepared to reduce the number of red and white blood cells.
+Platelet rich plasma is derived from your blood that has been specially prepared to reduce the number of red and white blood cells.
 This then increases the proportion of platelets in the blood, which are the cells most responsible for blood clotting and healing.
 They’re sometimes called growth factors because they’re able to simulate cell regeneration and boost your body’s recovery functions.

-The theory behind platelet rich plasma is that when this fluid, which is taken from the patient and re-injected into an injured area, it then provides an increased boost of healing to an area that is having difficulty healing from an injury.
-It has been used now for several years in orthopedics and is used in many other fields of surgery as well.
-It is becoming increasingly popular as a form of treatment before considering surgery, especially among elite athletes.
+The theory behind platelet rich plasma is that when this fluid, taken from your blood sample, is re-injected into an injured area, it then provides an increased boost of healing using your body’s natural function.
+It has been used now for several years in orthopedics and is also used in many other fields of surgery as well.
+It is becoming increasingly popular as a form of treatment ahead of considering surgery, especially among elite athletes.
 In some cases, it can also be used in tandem with surgery to boost recovery times.

 Who is a good candidate for this procedure?

-The best candidates for the PRP procedure are patients with muscular or tendon injuries that are not improving, despite trying other methods.
+The best candidates for PRP therapy are patients with musculoskeletal injuries that are not improving, despite trying other methods.
 During your consultation with Dr. Goldberg, you’ll discuss your treatment options and how PRP can help.

 PRP is currently used in many different medical fields including cosmetics, hair restoration, and regenerative medicine.
 Dr. Goldberg primarily works with patients looking to treat shoulder, elbow, and knee injuries.
-It is also becoming more popular to use PRP as a non-surgical treatment of arthritis, especially in the knee.
-In these circumstances this is still a very new procedure and solid research on outcomes is still pending.
+It’s also becoming more popular to use PRP as a non-surgical treatment for arthritis, especially in the knee.
+In these circumstances, this is still a very new procedure and solid research on outcomes is still pending.

 What are the benefits?

-The primary benefit of PRP therapy is that it helps promote healing and relieve pain in an area of injury without surgery.
+The primary benefit of PRP therapy is that it helps promote healing and relieves pain in an area of injury without surgery.
 Additionally, it comes with a very low risk of negative reaction since it uses your body’s own natural tissues and platelets.
-In our experience, it is most often done for a patient who has not responded or improved with other forms of non-surgical treatment and would like to try an alternative before undergoing surgery.
-In many instances, PRP has been shown to be a successful treatment option in many different cases.
+In our experience, it’s most beneficial if your body hasn’t responded or improved with other forms of non-surgical treatment.
+Many patients try PRP as an alternative treatment before undergoing surgery.
+PRP has been shown to be a successful treatment option in many different cases.